 As they say, ‘the first impression is the last impression.’

 Here are some of the tips for your website’s layout and design:

-Your website should be user-friendly and intuitive so that customers can easily find what they want.
+Your website should be user-friendly and intuitive so customers can easily find what they want.

 According to statistics, 74% of all website visitors become recurring if your website is mobile-friendly.

-One way to make your site more responsive is by adding relevant CTA buttons.
-It also redirects users into the direction you want.
+It also redirects users in the direction you want.